 Signs and Symptoms

 Cat scratch disease is caused by the transmission of B. henselae to humans by a flea bite or the scratch of a cat.
 Cat bites may be implicated as well.
 A week or so after exposure, a papule forms at the transmission site and then usually develops into a pustule.
 In immunocompetent people, the systemic symptoms of cat scratch disease are usually limited to regional adenopathy, though it can also cause fever and, more rarely, eye disorders, or infections of the liver, spleen, or bones.
 Some may also develop neurological involvment including encephalopathy, myelitis, and cranial neuritis/renitis.
 Immunocompromised patients, such as those with HIV, can develop more serious manifestations such as endocarditis and bacillary angiomatosis (tumor-like masses caused by the pathological proliferation of blood vessels).
 Acute illnesses in healthy individuals will generally resolve on their own.
 However, recent case reports from a specific research group using PCR and DNA sequencing suggest that various species of Bartonella may lead to a chronic intravascular infection lasting months to years, possibly also causing a range of neuropsychiatric symptoms (Balakrishnan et al. 2016).

-Given the uncertainties surrounding the presentation and incidence of tick-transmitted bartonellosis, diagnosis cannot be made purely on clinical grounds.
-Thus, laboratory confirmation of infection assumes increased importance.
+Diagnosis cannot be made purely on clinical grounds, requiring laboratory confirmation as clinical signs and symptoms may be nonspecific.
 Serological tests exist for Bartonella infections; most commonly employed are immunofluorescent fluorescent antibody (IFA) assays for both IgM and IgG antibodies.
 However, false negatives occur.
 In a study positive titers were found in only 30 percent of patients in whom Bartonella infection was confirmed by PCR and DNA sequencing.
-Cross reactions may occur with antibodies to Q fever, chlamydia, and certain rickettsial infections.
+Cross reactions may occur with antibodies to Coxiella burnetti, chlamydia, and certain rickettsial infections.
 Western blot tests appear to have greater specificity.